Laxystem/Spock/CONTRIBUTING.md

 > [!NOTE]
 > This project is developed [on Codeberg](https://codeberg.org/Laxystem/Spock);
 > Due to [technical limitations](https://codeberg.org/forgejo/forgejo/issues/6829#issuecomment-2701381),
-> pull requests aren't accepted from GitHub—any commit on the codeberg repository immeidately overrides any unmerged changed from GitHub.
+> pull requests aren't accepted from GitHub—any commit on the codeberg repository immeidately overrides any unmerged changes on GitHub.
 > Migrating your repository to Codeberg [is easy](https://codeberg.org/repo/migrate?service_type=2&org=&mirror=), and you can create an account simply by logging in with your GitHub one.

 ## Kotlin Style Guide